-ESG distribution of shelter funds is based on the competitive application process. outcome of a formula-based allocation using multiple factors, including application score, population, unemployment rate, Point In Time count results, and bed utilization.
-There are two common geographical influences: 1) population concentrations, and 2) the service delivery dynamics in rural ldaho.
-The absence of one or more agencies desiring, willing, or in existence to be to apply for funds can cause a lack of funding g in certain regions. ,
+ESG distribution of shelter funds is based on the competitive application process.
+Homelessness prevention and rapid re-housing considers application scores as well as the outcome of a formula-based allocation using multiple factors, including application score, population, unemployment rate, Point In Time count results, and bed utilization.
+There are two common geographical influences: 1) population concentrations, and 2) the service delivery dynamics in rural Idaho.
+The absence of one or more agencies desiring, willing, or in existence to be to apply for funds can cause a lack of funding in certain regions.